-After driving closer, and keeping a safe distance in our car, we realized that we were viewing a magnificent resident herd of wild elk, with some bulls surpassing the 600-pound mark and sporting 10-point racks.
+After driving closer, and keeping a safe distance in our car, we realized that we were viewing a magnificent herd of wild elk, with some bulls surpassing the 600-pound mark and sporting 10-point racks.
 This was not the leisurely semi-rural day trip we had anticipated — and we couldn’t have been happier.

 1. Get your kilt on at the Scottish Highland games